Oracle Program#

 Mappings#

-mapping stores 32 bytes of SGX enclave's unique ID split in 2 16-byte u128
+mapping stores 32 bytes of SGX enclave's unique ID as a struct of 2 16-byte u128

-.
+key.
 The program will allow reports only from the backends with this unique ID to make sure that report was produced by a backend running this specific version of source code.
-You can check which unique_id
+You can check which sgx_unique_id

 Oracle Notarization backend is running by requesting the /info

 You can also run the Oracle Notarization backend yourself using reproducible builds and see the generated unique ID.
-It should match the unique_id
+It should match the sgx_unique_id

 provided by other Oracle Notarization backends if they run the same code.